RULES: Dominic Fike - 99.7 DJX

 - Prizes:

-Each winner will receive up to one (1) two (2) tickets to see Dominic Fike at Iroquois Amphitheater
+Each winner will receive up to one (1) two tickets to Dominic Fike

 - Odds of Winning: